AnticipatedLearningMachine/Anticipated-Learning-Machine/README.md

 Note that the version of pytorch and CUDA are important factors and the results vary slightly depending on the device.

-The current model is a little sensitive to parameters and we are ongoing to fix the issue.
+The current model is a little sensitive to parameters and our research is ongoing to fix the issue.